This summary of age discrimination law in the USA has been prepared by Ford Harrison, the Ius Laboris member for the USA: www.fordharrison.com.

 Although employers can be held liable for the discriminatory actions of their supervisors, Courts disagree on whether the supervisors themselves can be held individually liable for such discriminatory conduct.

-The Equal Employment Opportunity Commission (“EEOC”), the federal administrative agency responsible for enforcing, among other statutes, Title VII of the Civil Rights Act of 1964 and the Americans with Disabilities Act, is also responsible for enforcing the ADEA.
+The EEOC the federal administrative agency responsible for enforcing, among other statutes, Title VII of the Civil Rights Act of 1964 and the Americans with Disabilities Act, is also responsible for enforcing the ADEA.

 Under the ADEA, a would-be plaintiff must first file a charge of discrimination with the EEOC before filing a lawsuit.
 Generally, the charge must be filed within 180 days of the discriminatory act.
 The EEOC will investigate the charge, attempt to reconcile the parties, and then either sue the employer or issue a right to sue letter to the charging party.
-The charging party has 90 days from the issuance of the right to sue letter to commence a lawsuit.
+The charging party can file a lawsuit in court 60 days after filing an EEOC charge but no later than 90 days after receiving a right to sue letter from the EEOC.

 However, some analogous state laws do not require that a plaintiff first exhaust his administrative remedies by filing a charge before commencing a lawsuit.